Dick Armey: Economy and taxation

 As a free-market economist influenced by the ideas of Milton Friedman, Armey favored relatively open immigration and advocated for free trade.
 Armey was one of Congress's fervent supporters of privatization of Social Security and phasing-out of farm subsidies.
 He was a strong supporter of replacing the progressive tax with a flat tax.
 Armey was very critical of a competing tax reform proposal that would replace the current system with a national sales tax, the FairTax.
 During his time in Congress, Armey conceived the Base Realignment and Closure Commission that became responsible for closing military bases as a cost-cutting measure.
 After his retirement from Congress, he told The New York Times: "A lot of people say if you cut defense, you're demonstrating less than a full commitment to our nation's security, and that's baloney."

 Health care

 In 1999, Armey sponsored the Fair Care for the Uninsured Act, something that would later be proposed by Mark Kennedy after Armey left Congress.
 It proposed using tax credits to offset the cost of health insurance, allowing individuals to go outside the workplace to obtain private health coverage directly from an insurance company, and the creation of a "safety net" for the uninsured.
-The law never made it through Congress, but some of these concepts did make it into the Massachusetts health care reform of 2006 and from there into the Patient Protection and Affordable Care Act in 2010.
+The law never made it through Congress, but some of these concepts did make it into the Massachusetts health care reform of 2006 and from there into the Patient Protection and Affordable Care Act (informally known as Obamacare) in 2010.
 Armey is a vocal opponent of the individual mandate to purchase health benefits.
 He also voiced public opposition to the individual mandate when it was proposed by First Lady Hillary Clinton during the contentious national health care reform debate of 1993 and 1994.